-The Company recognizes that the COVID-19 coronavirus pandemic has created, and continues to create significant economic disruption and uncertainty.
-The impact on the financial performance of the Company will likely depend on variables such as the duration and severity of the outbreak, and its impact on the financial capacity of its reinsurers, clients and the obligors under the policies it issues.
-As of the date of this Financial Condition Report, the Company has identified no expected impairment or loss contingencies related to COVID-19.
-The ultimate financial impact of the pandemic upon the business of the Company cannot be accurately predicted at this time, but the Company will continue to monitor and assess the impact on a continuing basis.
+The Company recognizes that although the COVID-19 coronavirus pandemic has subsided, it continues to create significant economic disruption and uncertainty.
+The Company also notes that international financial institutions and the insurance market may be severely affected by the armed conflict in Ukraine and is monitoring the impact of both events on the financial capacity of its reinsurers, clients and the obligors under the policies it issues.
+As of the date of this Financial Condition Report, the Company has identified no expected impairment or loss contingencies related to these two events.
+The ultimate financial impact upon the business of the Company cannot be accurately predicted at this time, but the Company will continue to monitor and assess these events on a continuing basis.